bcpierce00/unison/INSTALL.md

 Building from source is as simple as executing:
 ```
-make
+${MAKE}
 ```

-Use `gmake` in environments where GNU make is not the default.
+Where ${MAKE} is the name under which GNU make is installed.
+Sometimes this is "make" and sometimes this is "gmake".
 If you are using OPAM then `opam exec -- make` may work for you, as opam needs to set up a specific environment.

 Presence of lablgtk3 is detected automatically to build the GUI.
 If you want to build only the GUI, type `make gui`.
 You can type `make tui` if you have lablgtk3 installed but don't want the GUI built.
 Type `make fsmonitor` to build only the filesystem monitor.

-There is currently no installation provided by the makefile.
-You can just copy the built binaries to where you need them.
-The following files are produced:
+To install, `${MAKE} install` should work, assuming `$PREFIX` is set in the environment; `$DESTDIR` is also respected.
+The set of installed files should be
 ```
 src/unison              (the main executable for TUI/CLI)
 src/unison-gui          (the main executable for GUI)